 If you wrote an incident report, you will likely receive a copy during the hearing to look at, but you should not bring any notes with you.
 Please be aware that some of your statement may be “redacted,” which means that certain private information such as names that do not pertain to this case may be blacked out.

 During your testimony, you will be in the same room and at the same conference table with the people involved in the hearing except in special circumstances.
-If you have any questions or special concerns regarding your presence in the hearing room, please address them with the Dean of Students.
+If you have any questions or special concerns regarding your presence in the hearing room, please address them with the Dean of Student Wellbeing.

 The University wants all witnesses to feel safe.
-Talk to the Dean of Students before the case to discuss the options available to you.
+Talk to the Dean of Student Wellbeing before the case to discuss the options available to you.
 We may be able to work out a comfortable way for you to provide your testimony.
-If any harassment does result from your testimony, please inform the Dean of Students, at 607-871- 2132, or the Office of Public Safety, at 607-871-2108, immediately so action can be taken.
+If any harassment does result from your testimony, please inform the Dean of Student Wellbeing, at 607-871- 2132, or the Office of Public Safety, at 607-871-2108, immediately so action can be taken.

 As a general rule, the University is concerned with the more serious charge in a case.
 Although it is possible, witnesses are not routinely charged by admitting to minor violations during hearings.
-If you are concerned, talk with the Dean of Students prior to the hearing.
+If you are concerned, talk with the Dean of Student Wellbeing prior to the hearing.

-If you know of other witnesses who have firsthand information about the incident, please notify the either the Dean of Students or the accused student.
+If you know of other witnesses who have firsthand information about the incident, please notify the either the Dean of Student Wellbeing or the accused student.